roachfire/roachlab/htpc/README.md

-# Things I plan on adding:
-- A Tailscale docker container to facilate secure remote access to your services without opening any ports.
-- A firewall configuration guide to lockdown access to your applications.
-- A cloudflared docker container to facilitate secure remote access on devices that don't have Tailscale installed.
-- A music service in the same vein as Sonarr and Radarr.
-- Adapting the project to be aimed primarily at NAS users.
-- Heimdall configuration guide once I figure some more things out.

-# Rationale
-This project was originally a fork of a project by [sebgl](https://github.com/sebgl/htpc-download-box) but after following his tutorial I encountered some issues with deployment and noticed some documentation that could've been improved upon.
-Thus I feel the changes I have made and plan on making are significant enough to warrant creating my own repo.
-The goal of this project is to create a home theater software stack with the least amount of work required by the user while providing the flexibility to accomodate those who do wish to change things.
-I hope you can see this focus in some of the changes I have made to sebgl's original work.
-All of this is not to say that sebgl's work is bad, but for someone like me who doesn't have the time nor expertise to figure out some of the steps required on my own, I needed a better solution.
-I hope that this works well for people in my own shoes.
-Now, let's get on with the show.

 # What are we deploying?
 - [Heimdall](https://hub.docker.com/r/linuxserver/heimdall): Heimdall is a way to organise all those links to your most used web sites and web applications in a simple way.
 Simplicity is the key to Heimdall.
 Why not use it as your browser start page?
 It even has the ability to include a search bar using either Google, Bing or DuckDuckGo.
 - [Transmission + OpenVPN](https://github.com/haugene/docker-transmission-openvpn): This container contains OpenVPN and Transmission with a configuration where Transmission is running only when OpenVPN has an active tunnel.
 It has built in support for many popular VPN providers to make the setup easier.